alexfacciorusso/DaggerViewModel/README.md

         // your component definitions ...
     }

-And finally you can `@Inject` a `ViewModelProvider.Factory` into your Activity/Fragment and use it to create your ViewModel.
+And finally `@Inject` a `ViewModelProvider.Factory` into your Activity/Fragment and use it to create your ViewModel.

 #### Kotlin